 This performance report and future development of it will be a key tool for helping to monitor progress with the implementation of the Corporate Strategy.
 The next performance report will also include an update on progress with the priority actions within the Corporate Strategy.

 6. Finance / Resource Implications

 The detailed financial out-turn position is available in a separate report.

 Democratic Path:

 - Scrutiny / Corporate Governance or Audit Committees Yes

 - Cabinet/Executive Yes

 - Full Council No

-Reporting Frequency:
+Reporting Frequency: Quarterly

-Once only

-Ad-hoc Y Quarterly